 If you enlist the help of an attorney, you’ll have the peace of mind that an expert is on the case.
-That peace of mind doesn’t come free, though.
+But that peace of mind doesn’t come free.
 Attorney fees vary from firm to firm, but costs could end up exceeding $1,000.

 When looking for a lawyer to work with, try to find someone with experience specifically in creating trusts.
 Just because a lawyer focuses on estate planning doesn’t necessarily mean they specialize in trusts, and this kind of specialization can offer major benefits.

 Why Get a Living Trust in Hawaii?